fractal13/uniform-coins-environment/README.md

 pip.
 Note that this does not copy the module, it sets a link to this location.
 This is convenient for making updates after installing it.

+[demo-agents](demo-agents/) has a random agent and a iterative deepening search agent, to demonstrate the use of the environment and the model side-by-side in running the environment and searching for solutions.